olifink/ql-space/README.md

+---
+*Note* this library is for the Sinclair QL and compatible systems and was first released 18 June 1990 (exactly 30 years ago as I'm writing this).
+Enjoy!
+---

 # The Idea of a Standard Application Manager

  QJumps Extended Environment (EE) brought a new concept of programs and handling